npm/package-json/README.md

-Special properties like `dependencies`, `devDependencies`, `optionalDependencies`, `peerDependencies` will have special logic to handle the update of these options, such as deduplications.
+Special properties like `dependencies`, `devDependencies`, `optionalDependencies`, `peerDependencies` will have special logic to handle the update of these options, such as sorting and deduplication.

 ### Example: